pplam/wechat-sign/README.md

 Wechat-Sign
 ==========

-make it easier to get wechat access_token, jsapi_ticket and sign url
+Make it easier to get wechat access_token, jsapi_ticket and sign url

 ## Installation